 - 1 Relevant material is gathered and archived. - 2 An official Diocesan Enquiry is held into a Candidate's life.
-Results forwarded to Rome for approval. - 3 Once approved, the case for beatification/ canonisation - known as the Positio - is prepared. - 4 Committees of historians and theologians examine the Positio.
-Once approved, the case is presented to a group of Bishops and Cardinals for their final approval. - 5 The Pope then declares the Candidate 'Venerable'. - 6 Following the recognition of a miracle attributed to the Venerable Candidate, he or she is recognised by the Pope as 'Blessed'. - 7 Following a second miracle and proof that he or she is a model for the universal Church, the Candidate is then declared a 'Saint'.

-The legacy lives on

-The spirit of Suzanne Aubert lives on today in the work of the Sisters of Compassion.
-The Sisters are engaged in social work, pastoral care, prison and hospital chaplaincies, education, working with refugee and disadvantaged migrant communities, residential and home care of the sick and the elderly.

-You can share in their mission as a supporter or volunteer - learn more on: www.compassion.org.nz
+Results forwarded to Rome for approval. - 3 Once approved, the case for beatification/ canonisation known as the Positio is prepared. - 4 Committees of historians and theologians examine the Positio.
+Once approved, the case is presented to a group of Bishops and Cardinals for their final approval. - 5 The Pope then declares the Candidate "Venerable". - 6 Following the recognition of a miracle attributed to the Venerable Candidate, he or she is recognised by the Pope as "Blessed". - 7 Following a second miracle and proof that he or she is a model for the universal Church, the Candidate is then declared a "Saint".
+The Legacy Lives On 🏷 The spirit of Suzanne Aubert lives on today in the work of the Sisters of Compassion.
+The Sisters are engaged in social work, pastoral care, prison and hospital chaplaincies, education, working with refugee and disadvantaged migrant communities, residential and home care of the sick and the elderly and support of people developing home gardens.
+You can share in their mission as a supporter or volunteer - learn more on: www.suzanneaubert.co.nz